 Before sending specimens for diagnostic and molecular typing:

-Five EV-D68 paralysis cases were unsuccessfully treated with steroids, intravenous immunoglobulin and/or plasma exchange.
+Five EV-D68 paralysis cases were unsuccessfully treated with steroids, intravenous immunoglobulin, and plasma exchange.
 The treatments had no apparent benefit as no recovery of motor function was seen.

-Healthcare providers in healthcare settings should strive to prevent the spread of EV-D68:
+Healthcare providers in healthcare settings should strive to prevent the spread of EV-D686:

-Infection control recommendations for other than health care settings such as home, office, schools etc. include Clorox products.
+Infection control recommendations for other than health care settings such as home, office, schools, etc. include Clorox products.
 Clorox has a broad portfolio of EPA-registered surface disinfectants that can be used to clean and disinfect frequently touched surfaces.
-Although currently Clorox does not have any products that have been tested against EV-D68, the following products meet the criteria established by the CDC.
-(Table 3)
+Although currently, Clorox does not have any products that have been tested against EV-D68, the following products meet the criteria established by the CDC.6 (Table 3)